i4Ds/Karabo-Pipeline/Installation.md

 ./install.sh
 ```

-Or if you do not trust the script  would like to manually installe the different depencies, you can do so by following the installation instructions in the links below.
+If you do not trust the script and would like to manually install the different depencies, you can do so by following the installation instructions in the links below.
 Details about the installations are given in the documentation of the packages.

 1. OSKAR installation: https://github.com/OxfordSKA/OSKAR & https://github.com/OxfordSKA/OSKAR/blob/master/python/README.md